 The graph below shows the monthly progress of the vegetation management efforts as a result of the temporary AARC rider.
 During 2023, over 19,000 trees were removed.
 Please check back each month to follow our progress.

-Cumulative progress to end of February
+Cumulative progress to end of September

 Over the next several years, Claverack’s plan is to move through the majority of our system and remove hazardous trees that are inside and adjacent to our rights of way.
 There may be trees that we are not able to remove due to ground conditions, however, our hope is that we will remove or mitigate over 90% of the hazard trees on our system.
 Once complete, our efforts will result in an overall safer and more reliable system.